Journyx API tutorial

 include one.
 The REST Client extension in VS Code can automatically remember and

-cookie for you if that feature is enabled.
+send the wtsession cookie for you if that feature is enabled.
 Any

 client programs you write may need to handle